Published December 15, 2020 • 3 minute read

 - (2) The activities of a person whose home is in the territory described in Paragraph a. above, but is away for a short time on your business; or

-Let’s look closely at three scenarios to determine if/when coverage is available to a business whose operations and headquarters are in the United States.
-We will assume this business maintains an un-amended version of the ISO CG0001 12/07 form.
-Will coverage be extended based on claims arising from each of the activities/scenarios below?
+Let’s look at three scenarios to determine if/when coverage is available to a company whose operations and headquarters are located in the United States.
+We will assume this business maintains an unamended version of the ISO CG0001 12/07 form.

-After a US based business opens an office in London, a prospective client slips and falls at the property and sustains bodily injury.
+1. After a U.S.-based business opens an office in London, a prospective client slips and falls at the property and sustains a bodily injury.

-There is no coverage under the policy since the London office is a fixed location outside of the coverage territory.
-Even if a suit is brought in the United States, it is not covered since the accident is a premises claim and not from a good or product, temporary activity by a person, and not personal or advertising injury.
+There is no coverage under the policy, since the London office is a fixed location outside of the coverage territory.
+Even if a suit is brought in the United States, it is not covered, since the accident is a premises claim and does not result from a good or product, temporary activity by a person, and/or personal or advertising injury.

-A US based sales executive travels to Europe for an industry conference.
-A visitor to the executive’s booth at the conference trips on a wire and sustains bodily injury.
+2. A U.S.-based sales executive travels to Europe for an industry conference.
+A visitor to the executive’s booth at the conference trips on a wire and sustains a bodily injury.

-A US business outsources the manufacturing of a product to a vendor in Mexico.
+3. A U.S. business outsources the manufacturing of a product to a vendor in Mexico.
 A defect in that product injures a consumer in Asia.

 There may be limited coverage for suits brought in the United States if the product was sold by the business from a location in the United States.

-“Coverage territory” means anywhere in the world with the exception of any country or jurisdiction which is subject to trade or other economic sanction or embargo by the United States of America.
+“Coverage territory” means anywhere in the world except any country or jurisdiction which is subject to trade or other economic sanction or embargo by the United States of America.

 This language broadens the coverage territory to include claims filed anywhere in the world not excluded by federal law.